BlueSCSI/BlueSCSI-v2/lib/SCSI2SD/readme.txt

 Features

     In-built active terminator.
-    Can optional supply terminator power back to the SCSI bus Emulates up to 4 SCSI devices
+    Emulates up to 4 SCSI devices
     Supports sector sizes from 64 bytes to 8192 bytes Firmware updatable over USB